What is organic gardening?

 Traditional organic gardening

 The no-dig method focuses on preserving soil life by avoiding tilling.
-It states that such practice has many negative effects on soil composition.
+It states that such practice has many adverse effects on soil composition.
 Turning the soil disturbs the living organisms in it.
 Also, it encourages weed growth by exposing the dormant seeds to sunlight.

-With the regular use of this method, soil texture improves gradually and becomes rich in micro-organism and beneficial fungi.
+With the regular use of this method, soil texture improves gradually and becomes rich in micro-organisms and beneficial fungi.
 As a result, plants will also be healthy, which will make them less susceptible to disease and pests.

 Back-to- Eden method

 Paul Gautschi is the founder of the Back-to-Eden gardening method.
 He believes that the right approach to gardening is imitating nature, specifically the forest floor.
 The latter is never bare or exposed.
 Instead, its always covered with organic material, mainly tree bark and leaves.

 This method is similar to No-dig by improving the soil without disturbing the living organisms within it.
 The main difference is that this method uses exclusively wood chips instead of compost.

 It starts by laying a thick layer of wood chips during the dormant season and allowing it to settle and begin breaking down.
 Then, the mulch gets pulled back for planting to reach the rich soil down under.

 The wood chips help existing soil retain moisture by reducing evaporation.
 It also reduces weed emergence by blocking the sunlight from reaching the buried weed seeds.
 And since there is no digging involved, soil life is safe.
 As a bonus, the wood chips naturally carry fungi spores, which add to the enrichment of the soil.

 Click here to watch Paul’s explanation and how they came up with this method.